 The Partnership receives various donated services and materials related to its conferences and workshops that are included in conferences and meetings expense.
-The Partnership had no donated services or materials for the year ended June 30, 2020.
-Donated services and materials totaled \$30,952 at June 30, 2019.
+Donated services and materials totaled \$1,200 during the year ended June 30, 2021.
+The Partnership had no donated services or materials during the year ended June 30, 2020.